enkidevs/curriculum/JavaScript/Core/javascript-or-ecmascript.md

 When people use the word JavaScript they are usually referring to EcmaScript and extensions such as the **DOM** (Document Object Model) that defines methods for manipulating web pages and the **BOM** (Browser Object Model) that provide functionality for working with the browser.

-In conclusion JavaScript are not exactly the same, but the development of the JavaScript language is driven by the new standards introduced in revised versions of EcmaScript.
+In conclusion, JavaScript and EcmaScript are not exactly the same, but the development of the JavaScript language is driven by the new standards introduced in revised versions of EcmaScript.

 ---
 ## Revision